 I wanted the shade Illusion since it’s one of the few shades that are talc free, but I had to settle for Subtlety.
-I ended up buying Velvety as well (which is formulated with talc) and I was really concerned but I’ve been using it for months without issue.
+I ended up buying Velvety as well (which is formulated with talc) and though I was really concerned, I’ve been using it for months without issue.
 It’s near the end of the list, so the concentration is small.
 Always buy samples if you’re unsure.
-Otherwise their list of what foundation shades contain can be found here.
+Otherwise their list of what foundation shades contain talc can be found here.

 Just scroll down to the talc on the ingredient index and the information appears in a pop up.

 Out of all the makeup to invest in, foundation is priority for me.
 Kjaer Weis are renowned for their compacts and their price can make anyone question investing.
 If I had to choose my favourites, this one and the lipstick are it.

 The texture is super creamy, almost like when chocolate melts beneath the warmth of your fingers.
 It doesn’t feel heavy or mask like once it’s applied.

 One thing I love is that it’s versatile.
 Different skin prep will change the finish.
 When I use an oil serum it’s a much dewier finish.
 If I use a balm, it ends up more of a satin finish.
 You might find that it takes a little experimentation to find what suits you.